Noemvriana: Constantine–Bénazet agreement

-After the creation of the provisional government in Thessaloniki, negotiations between the Allies and the King intensified.
-The Allies wanted further demobilization of the Greek army and the removal of military forces from Thessaly to insure the safety of their troops in Macedonia.
-The king wanted assurances that the Allies would not officially recognize or support Venizelos' provisional government and guarantees that Greece's integrity and neutrality would be respected.
-After several unproductive negotiations, on 23 October the king suddenly agreed to some of the demands required by the Allies including the removal of the Greek army from Thessaly.
+After the creation of the provisional government in Thessaloniki, negotiations between the Allies and the king intensified.
+The Allies wanted further demobilization of the Greek army and the removal of military forces from Thessaly to ensure the safety of their troops in Macedonia.
+The king wanted assurances that the Allies would not officially recognize or support Venizelos' provisional government, and he wanted guarantees that Greece's integrity and neutrality would be respected.
+After several unproductive negotiations, on 23 October, the king suddenly agreed to some of the demands required by the Allies, including the removal of the Greek army from Thessaly.
 The king also volunteered war materiel and the Greek navy to assist them.
 In exchange, the king requested French Deputy Paul Bénazet to keep this agreement secret from the Central Powers.

-On 3 November, Vice-Admiral du Fournet, commander-in-chief of the Allied Mediterranean fleet, used the sinking of two Greek merchant ships by a German submarine, as well as the secret agreement, to demand the surrender of the docked Greek war ships and took command of the Salamis naval arsenal.
+On 3 November, Vice-Admiral du Fournet, commander-in-chief of the Allied Mediterranean fleet, used the sinking of two Greek merchant ships by a German submarine, as well as the secret agreement, to demand the surrender of the docked Greek warships and took command of the Salamis naval arsenal.
 The Greek government yielded, and on 7 November, the partial disarmament of Greek warships began.
 The Allies towed away 30 lighter craft.
-Three weeks later the French took over the Salamis naval base completely, and began using Greek ships operated by French crews.
+Three weeks later, the French took over the Salamis naval base completely and began using Greek ships operated by French crews.

-The Constantine–Bénazet agreement was short-lived due to Venizelos' military plans as well as pressure exerted by the military in Athens, led by the king, regarding the forced Greek disarmament.
-The army of the Defence confronted against the royalist army at Katerini (and by January 1917 had taken the control of Thessaly).
-This action at Katerini met with some disapproval among the Allied circles and among his own associates in Athens.
-Answering these criticisms Venizelos wrote to A. Diamandidis:
+The Constantine–Bénazet agreement was short-lived due to Venizelos' military plans and pressure exerted by the military in Athens, led by the king, regarding the forced Greek disarmament.
+The army of the Defence confronted against the royalist army at Katerini (and by January 1917 had taken control of Thessaly).
+This action at Katerini met with some disapproval among the Allied circles and his own associates in Athens.
+Answering these criticisms, Venizelos wrote:

-The Venizelist advance was not an attempt to undermine the king's pact with Bénazet, since it had been planned long before that.
+The Venizelist advance was not an attempt to undermine the king's pact with Bénazet since it had been planned long before that.
 The failure of the secret agreement was caused by subversive activities within segments of the royalist government in Athens to paralyze and disrupt the Thessaloniki provisional government.